-Supreme Court allows parts of travel ban to go into effect
+Supreme Court allows parts of travel ban to take effect

 This is Trump's second attempt to install a travel ban.

-The first executive order was issued one week into his term, and sought to bar people from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen from entering the US for 90 days and all refugees for 120 days.
+The first executive order was issued one week into his term, and sought to bar people from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen from entering the US for 90 days and all refugees for 120 days.

 After it was blocked by the courts, Trump tried again in March with a revised version that didn't include Iraq and was meant to clarify problems of the first order that created uncertainty about the rights of dual citizens and holders of US visas.
-It has been blocked by the courts on both constitutional and statutory grounds.
+It had been blocked by courts on both constitutional and statutory grounds.

 Trump has called his second executive order "watered down," and "politically correct."